Skip to main content

 • If the resource is not free, the pipeline will wait before executing the job until the resource is free

-In order to achieve the desired result, we will introduce a new job, No Parallel Run, at the Pipeline Initialisation stage to ensure that the pipeline is blocked at its earliest possible stage.
+To achieve the desired result, we will introduce a new job, No Parallel Run, at the Pipeline Initialisation stage to ensure that the pipeline is blocked at its earliest possible stage.

 In addition, we apply the resource group name sequential-pipeline to every job.